imkimchi/Introduction-of-PEDA/README.md

 ![problem](http://i.imgur.com/j5cN6EA.png)

-It has problem with gdb version.
+It has a problem with gdb version.
 Peda had developed by python 2.7 but Ubuntu 13.04 or later versions don’t support python 2.7. so we can’t use peda in the latest ubuntu version.